What is Robots.txt

 Disallow: /videos/

-This commands Googlebot to exclude web pages with URL https://yourdomain.com/videos/ from crawling.
+This commands Googlebot to exclude web pages with the URL https://yourdomain.com/videos/ from crawling.

 User-agent: Bingbot